 The NHTSA believes that stronger, more durable rear impact guards may prevent PCI by stopping a smaller vehicle before it slides too far beneath the trailer.

 If you, or a loved one, have been injured in a semi-truck underride collision, contact a truck accident attorney in Sacramento at Arnold Law Firm today.
-We have great sympathy for all victims injured in truck accidents and will fight tirelessly to get you the compensation you deserve.
+Our personal injury lawyers have great sympathy for all victims injured in truck accidents and will fight tirelessly to get you the compensation you deserve.